-The pacifist Vera Brittain - whose Testament of Youth conveys the toll of the First World War on her generation - is discussed by her daughter Baroness Shirley Williams and Dr Clare Gerada.
+Pacifist Vera Brittain - witness to the toll of the First World War - recalled by daughter Baroness Shirley Williams.
+From 2012.

-Vera Brittain's life was shaped by the grief that followed the loss of her fiance, her own brother and two good friends.
-Candidly conveying all this in her best selling book, 'Testament of Youth.
+Vera Brittain's life was shaped by the grief that followed the loss of her fiance, her brother and two good friends.
+She candidly conveyed the toll of the First World War on her generation in the best-selling 1933 book, Testament of Youth.

-Producer: Mark Smalley.
+Produced by Mark Smalley.